ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 In addition to the publications data, I use the following:

-1) A list of large cities (pop 100K+) and their lat-long coordinates (3,517).
+1. A list of large cities (population 100K+) and their lat-long coordinates (3,517).

-2) A list of countries (190).
+2. A list of countries (190).

-3) A list of world universities and research institutes (8,984).
+3. A list of world universities and research institutes (8,984).

-4) A list of stop-words to avoid in some of the results (161 words).
+4. A list of stop-words to avoid in some of the results (161 words).

 # Solutions

 ## Pre- and post-processing

 `jq` is used to transform the json data to tabular format (`src/json2tabular.sh`).
 The converted tabular files have 19 original columns (**id**, **title**, **authors**, **year**, **citations**,  etc) and one additional column called **num_authors** showing the number of authors for a given publication record.
 The authors column has a semi-colon separator for multiple authors.
 Further curation of tabular data is done by removing extraneous space, square brackets, escape characters and quotes using `sed`.

 Some of the results obtained were postprocessed for visulization using the `D3` graphics framework. `ffmpeg` is used to stitch images of trending terms to create an animation. `dot/graphviz` is used to build the massive citation network graph of the best paper.

 ## Scaling up

 Each solution has Awk code run concurrently over the 322 data files on 322 CPU cores using Swift.
 This resulted in radical speedup at scale.
 None of the solution has taken more than an hour of runtime–some even less than a minute.

 ### Problem 1

 *Identify the individual or group of individuals who appear to be the expert in a particular field or sub-field.*

 This is solved in two ways.
 First approach identifies all the entries with citations higher than 500 for a given search topic (`results/meditation_highly_cited.txt`).

 ```bash
 #!/usr/bin/env awk -f